coralblocks/CoralQueue/README.md

 The Broadcaster allows a single producer thread sending messages to the broadcaster and multiple consumer threads receiving messages from the broadcaster, all running inside the same JVM. `Note that all consumers receive all messages.` `The consumer threads read the messages in the same order that they were sent by the single producer.`

+- Click [here](src/main/java/com/coralblocks/coralqueue/example/broadcaster/Basics.java) for a basic example of using the Broadcaster

 ## MpMcBroadcaster

 <img src="images/MpMcBroadcaster.png" alt="MpMcBroadcaster" width="50%" height="50%" />

 The MpMcBroadcaster (i.e. Multiple Producers / Multiple Consumers) allows multiple producer threads sending messages to the mpmc broadcaster and multiple consumer threads receiving messages from the mpmc broadcaster, all running inside the same JVM. `Note that all consumers receive all messages.` `Also note that the order that the consumers will process the messages is of course undetermined due to the simultaneous producers.`

+- Click [here](src/main/java/com/coralblocks/coralqueue/example/mpmcbroadcaster/Basics.java) for a basic example of using the MpMcBroadcaster